Wisdom Teeth Extractions – North Phoenix, AZ

 How Are Wisdom Teeth Extracted?

-Each patient’s case is different, but generally speaking wisdom tooth extractions in Phoenix are a routine procedure that do not take more than one hour to complete.
+Each patient’s case is different, but generally speaking wisdom tooth extractions in North Phoenix are a routine procedure that do not take more than one hour to complete.
 First, the dentist administers a local anesthetic to numb the bone, gum and tooth.
 Devoted Family Dental also offers oral conscious sedation if you would like to be blissfully unaware during your procedure.
 Speak to the dentist when scheduling your appointment.

 Once the anesthetic has taken affect, each wisdom tooth is surgically exposed.
 Whenever possible, the dentist will use forceps to pull the entire tooth.
 If the tooth is very large or impacted, then it may need to be cut and removed in sections.
 Finally, sutures are placed to help your gums heal.
 We will do everything in our power to make this process comfortable, smooth and worry-free.